shilpagopi/ML/Recap/Activation Functions.md

 Its primary purpose is to introduce non-linearity into the model, which allows he network to approximate any continuous function (Universal Approximation Theorem).
 Without activation functions, a neural network would be equivalent to a simple linear regression model, incapable of learning complex patterns in data.

 ##### Activation functions depending on output layer
-softmax is used for multi-class classification, sigmoid for binary classification, and linear for regression.
+softmax is used for multi-class classification, sigmoid for binary or multilabel classification, and linear for regression.

 ##### Activation functions depending on architecture
 Generative Adversarial Networks (GANs): Leaky ReLU for the generator, and sigmoid or tanh for the discriminator